ryan-p-randall/ryan-p-randall.github.io/colophon.md

 ### This Very Site

 This page is built with [Jekyll](http://jekyllrb.com), hosted on [GitHub Pages](https://pages.github.com/), and [looks like this under the hood](https://github.com/ryan-p-randall/ryan-p-randall.github.io).
-It uses Michael Rose's [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes), albeit with some slight modifications.[^mmjt]
+It uses Michael Rose's [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes), with some slight modifications.[^mmjt]

 [^mmjt]: Michael Rose has a page about his various [free, open source Jekyll themes](https://mademistakes.com/work/jekyll-themes/) in case you'd like to see others.